shavitush/bhoptimer/README.md

 # Todo for 1.5b release (out of beta!)
 - [x] Migrate every menu to the new syntax.
+- [ ] Migrate DBI to the new syntax.

 ~ shavit-core:
 - [x] Fix chat colors for CS:S.